samhains/samhains.github.io/blog/_posts/temp/2018-10-22-heterotopias.md

 This week was a deep dive on heterotopias, utopias, dystopias and megastructures as ideological art.

-_All illustrations are taken from Rem Koolhaas' Exudos, or the voluntary prisoners of architecture_
+_All illustrations are taken from Rem Koolhaas' Exodus, or the voluntary prisoners of architecture_

 [Pinterest and visual research here](https://www.pinterest.com.au/z10101010101001/heterotopia/)